sefffal/Octofitter.jl/docs/src/samplers.md

     )
 end
 ```

-### Nested Sampling
-The image likelihood that is implemented in this package is not suitable for use with nested sampling.
-Other observation types should work fine.

 ### AdvancedMH
 Here is an example of using a separate package to sample from a model---in this case, AdvancedHM.
 For other packages, see their documentation for full details.